 - The perfect type of metal is steel.
 Not all metal types are suitable.

 - Pinch weld defects could lead to many problems, including cracked frames and fuel tank leakage.
-Even if the pinch weld isn’t showing any signs of being defective, it could still cause problems affecting vehicle performance.
+Even if the pinch weld isn’t showing any signs of being defective, it could still cause issues affecting vehicle performance.

 Common Problems of Pinch Weld